MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 ### Using Unity

-When working with Unity the project must be built and opened in Visual Studio before the App Manifest can be edited. **Note:** The 3D launcher must be redefined in the manifest when building and deploying a new Visual Studio solution from Unity.
+When working with Unity the project must be built and opened in Visual Studio before the App Manifest can be edited.

+>[!NOTE]
+>The 3D launcher must be redefined in the manifest when building and deploying a new Visual Studio solution from Unity.

 ## 3D deep links (secondaryTiles)